 The Group has no single customer from whom the revenue is more than 10% of the revenue from operations for the year ended 31 March 2022 and 31 March 2021.

-(All amounts in ₹ millions, except share data and where otherwise stated)
+Summary of the significant accounting policies and other explanatory information (All amounts in t millions, except share data and where otherwise stated)

 26. Other income